orsetii/Icarus/Veil/Veil/Veil.Docs/Files/Van/Philosophy/Process.md

 Then I am not beginning a new life.

-I am transplanting my life, of a privleged, middle class person in the 6th richest country in the world, and putting it into a new vessel, now a moving one than a stationary one.
+I am transplanting my life, of a privileged, middle class person in the 6th richest country in the world, and putting it into a new vessel, now a moving one than a stationary one.
 I least I would own this one though :)